Module Code: PO3720

 This module aims to build students’ understanding of the causes, nature and consequences of civil conflict.

-This course examines how, and to what end, violence is practiced.
+This module examines how, and to what end, violence is practiced.
 Over the course of the year, we will explore the factors that lead some political actors to choose violence over a peaceful solution to conflict.
 We address directly one of the biggest and oldest question in the study of comparative politics: why are some societies prone to civil conflict, while others are not?
 In the first semester, we draw on a wide variety of readings from across the social sciences to understand how, and under what conditions, the social construction of ethnic identity leads to civil conflict.
 In the second semester, we apply this theoretical framework to an empirical examination of civil conflict in a range of periods and settings, including Rwanda, Sri Lanka, Northern Ireland, South Africa, the Mano River Basin, and Syria.

 Recommended Reading List